 The Division of Public Works constantly monitors traffic on arterial streets and at intersections.
 The priority of various CIP projects is adjusted according to this changing traffic information.
 Equally important, on a five year rotating schedule, each mile of County road receives an appropriate maintenance treatment based on its condition.
 The CIP also continues an aggressive replacement program for bridges with posted weight limits.
 The County continues to support efforts to obtain state project funding to address other issues identified in the 2035 plan, such as the freeway system and crossings over the floodway.
-Two examples are:
+For example:

-- Beginning in 2016, Sedgwick County has committed to providing the local match to KDOT funding for the first phase of a \$116 million dollar project to replace I-235 and Kellogg (US54) Interchange, an antiquated and dangerous highway structure. - Replacement in 2015 of a 58 year old bridge built in 1954 crossing the Arkansas River on 279th St West in western Sedgwick County.
+Beginning in 2016, Sedgwick County has committed to providing the local match to KDOT funding for the first phase of a \$116 million dollar project to replace I-235 and Kellogg (US-54) Interchange, an antiquated and dangerous highway structure.

 With this support and careful planning, the County expects to continue to achieve significant progress in the maintenance and upgrade of its bridge infrastructure.
-As the biannual bridge inspection process identifies functionally obsolete or structurally deficient structures, Public Works staff prioritizes them and programs them in the CIP for replacement as funding allows.
-Currently, 42
+As the biannual bridge inspection process identifies functionally obsolete structurally deficient structures, Public Works staff prioritizes them and programs them in the CIP for replacement as funding allows.
+Currently, 57 (9.6 percent) of Sedgwick County's bridges structurally deficient or functionally obsolete.
+This is much better than the current rate for the entire nation (23.9 percent) and Kansas (16.9 percent).
+The 16 bridges planned for this CIP should help address the issue.

-Planned 2015-2019 CIP Bridge Construction
+Planned 2016-2020 CIP Bridge Construction

-Year Number Planned
+Year Year Number Planned

-2015 9

 2016 7

-2017 3
+2017 4

-2018 1
+2018 3

-2019 2
+2019 4

+2020 1

-Total 22
+Total 19